ikavodo/audio_denoising/README.md

 - `--test_labels`: Path to the labels for the test data.
 - `--model_type`: Specify which model to train (`small` or `large`).

 The script will train the denoising network and save the model to `model.pth` by default.
+Notice it will also use a GPU if one such is available.

 ---